 One third of Kangaroo Island is protected – there are myriad national parks and conservation parks – and there’s a gobsmacking range of fauna here that is unscathed by predators or disease.

 Kangaroos, wallabies, koalas, echidnas, goannas, possums, bandicoots, sea lions, and fur seals are everywhere you look, climbing trees, crossing roads, and lazing on beaches.
+While there’s such an abundance of birdlife, it’s regarded as one of Australia’s best birdwatching spots.

 While you could get a taste of Kangaroo Island in a weekend, allow at least four days to take in all the attractions, including Seal Bay, Little Sahara, Remarkable Rocks, Flinders Chase National Park.